 2. Leverage social media to establish and reinforce that your company is customer-centric.

 Social media has an essential role in the Awareness & Learn stages of the customer buying cycle.
 I talk more about the importance of the Awareness & Learn stages in these articles where I dig into the how and why of customer journey mapping (with a free downloadable template), “93% Pinterest users leverage the platform to plan purchases.
 26% of Facebook users who have clicked on an ad make a purchase.”
-In fact, social media impacts many customer journey points, which leads us to the next tip.
+In fact, social media impacts many customer journey points, which leads me to the next tip.

 4. Capitalize on social media to provide best-in-class customer support.

 The “Get Help” stage of the customer journey can make or break a brand’s reputation.
 While an 800 number is a common way to provide support, people want options.
 According to J.D.
 Power, “67% of consumers have used a company’s social media channel for customer service.”
 Keep in mind that response time matters.
-Research cited by Jay Baer tells us that “42% of consumers expect a response within 60 minutes.”
-If it takes too long, social media can cause customer dissatisfaction and turn a brand promoter into a detractor (learn more about NPS impact here).
+Research cited by Jay Baer reveals that “42% of consumers expect a response within 60 minutes.”
+If it takes too long, social media can cause customer dissatisfaction and turn a brand promoter into a detractor (Learn more about NPS impact here).
 The opposite can happen too.

-5. Use social media To Get quick feedback to validate new concepts, product appeal, price perceptions and market messaging prior to launch.
+5. Use social media to get quick feedback to validate new concepts, product appeal, price perceptions and market messaging prior to launch.

 It’s easy to develop a survey on social media and it’s an effective way to reach audiences beyond the current customer base.
 I don’t recommend relying on social media as your only source of Voice of Customer feedback, but it certainly is good when combined with other methods to drive business decisions.